Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

 For the adversarial attack the goal is to measurements from a simulator, perform the Fast Gradient Sign Method on them and show that they are classified as 'has been run on a quantum computer' afterwards.
 The model used was a feedforward neural net (as described in @approach-ffnn) which has been trained on 80% of all available simulator and quantum computer data, containing all 9 measurement steps.
 The remaining 20% were used for measuring the model accuracy beforehand.
-All 9 measurements were included to achieve the highest accuracy and robustness against unknown quantum computer inputs (see // TODO: add reference to table).
+All 9 measurements were included to achieve the highest accuracy and robustness against unknown quantum computer inputs (see @adversarial-accuracy).
 This was done by taking the gradient of the loss with respect to the input feature.
 The sign of the gradient is used to create a perturbation on the given input feature.
 In order to keep the perturbation small, it is multiplied by a small number $epsilon$ and added onto the original input (see @adversarial-sample-expression).